apache/cloudstack-documentation/source/adminguide/systemvm.rst

 #.
 Wait for the URL to generate and click it to download the zipped up
    diagnostics files.

-The following files are retrieved by default for each of the supported VMs and are configurable as global settings;
+The following files are retrieved by default for the Virtual Router and is configurable using a global setting: ‘diagnostics.data.router.defaults’

-Virtual Router

-‘diagnostics.data.router.defaults’

 iptables, ipaddr, iproute, /etc/cloudstack-release, /etc/dnsmasq.conf,
 /etc/dhcphosts.txt, /etc/dhcpopts.txt, /etc/dnsmasq.d/cloud.conf,